Skip to main navigation

 - Tell your doctor if you are not able to follow any aspect of your treatment.

-If your child has asthma, you may want to talk with teachers and other school officials about asthma.
-They can help your child follow his or her treatment plans.
-You should have a copy of your child's asthma action plan (which tells what to do during an asthma attack) on file in the school office, with the school nurse, and with sports coaches so that school staff will know what to do if your child has an attack at school.
+If your child has asthma, you may want to talk with adults at school or caregivers.
+They can help your child follow treatment plans.
+You should have a copy of your child's asthma action plan (which tells what to do during an asthma attack) on file in the school office, with the school nurse, with sports coaches, and with caregivers so that other adults will know what to do if your child has an attack.

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.